Cath127/mp1-new-york/README.md

 ## Testing

-  Chrome developer tools was used to identify and address any problems.
+  Chrome developer tools were used to identify and address any problems.
   The following issues were raised in my second mentor meeting:

   * To add an overlay to the hero image.